EMoniSmall/azurecrashcourse/README.md

 Step 2: Return to resource groups again and now click on the Resource Group you created.
 Repeat the previous step and confirm the deletion of your resource group.

+> [!Note]
-*Note: Before deletion, you can observe all the files in the RG that were created by the VM*
+> Before deletion, you can observe all the files in the RG that were created by the VM*

 Once both resource groups are deleted, you are now finished with the tutorial!